Actors & Musicians

 Kingston Hypnotherapy can help you get in touch with your creativity.
 It can release inhibitions and enable you to access your emotions.
 Triggers can be created that enable you to come up with a desired emotion on cue.
 Characters can be created utilising the trance state for inspiration.

-I worked for 4 years in an NHS IAPT service using CBT effectively with hundreds of clients with anxiety disorders.
+I worked in an NHS IAPT service using CBT effectively with hundreds of clients with anxiety disorders.
 In my private practice I have the added bonus of hypnotherapy which definitely speeds up the process.

 Anxiety can be experienced at different levels, and although most people experience some anxiety when facing particularly stressful situations (such as a speech or presentation), anxiety disorders are severe and can have a massive impact on a person's life.
 Anxiety can be brought on by a fear of something that happened, or what we think may happen and dread happening.

 Generalised Anxiety Disorder

 Individuals suffering from generalised anxiety disorder often anticipate tragedy and worry extremely about family, money and health.

 Panic disorder which is characterised by terror, which strikes suddenly without warning.

 Social anxiety disorder is defined by extreme anxiety and discomfort in social situations.